-Housing sites, depending on location and number of houses, will use different solutions of delivering affordable housing: social rented, mid-market private rented, shared equity, shared ownership and housing sold at a discount or a mix of these options.
+Housing sites, depending on location and number of houses, will use different solutions of delivering affordable housing: social rented, mid-market private rented, shared equity, shared ownership and discounted sale (low-cost housing for sale) or a mix of these options.

 Our delivery note (Appendix 1) provides further information on these types.
 The circumstances for each site: location, ownership, developer aspirations, sources of funding etc. will vary.
+4. How will a house(s) remain 'Affordable' in Perpetuity?